Optimal Placement of Virtual Inertia in Power Grids: Conclusions

 \section{Conclusions}

-We considered the problem of placing virtual inertia in power grids based on an $\mathcal{H}_2$ norm performance metric reflecting network coherency.
-This formulation gives rise to a large-scale and non-convex optimization program.
+We considered the problem of placing virtual inertia in power grids based on an $\mathscr{H}_2$ norm performance metric reflecting network coherency.
+This formulation gave rise to a large-scale and non-convex optimization program.
 For certain cost functions, problem instances, and in the low-dimensional {two-area} case, we could derive closed-form solutions yielding some, possibly surprising insights.
-Next, we developed a computational approach based on an explicit gradient formulation and validated our results on a three-area network.
+Next, we developed a computational approach based on an explicit gradient formulation and validated our results on a three-region network.
 Suitable time-domain simulations demonstrated the efficacy of our locally optimal inertia allocations over intuitive heuristics.
-We also examined the problem of allocating a finite number of virtual inertia units via a sparsity-promoting regularization.
-All of our results showcased that the optimal inertia allocation is strongly dependent on the location of disturbance.

-Our computational and analytic results are well aligned and suggest insightful strategies for the optimal allocation of virtual inertia.
+We also examined the problem of allocating a finite number of virtual inertia units via a sparsity-promoting regularization.\\ Our computational and analytic results are well aligned and suggest insightful strategies for the optimal allocation of virtual inertia.
+Contrary to popular belief, it is the location of disturbance and the placement of inertia in the grid, rather than the total inertia in a power system that dictates its resilience.
 We envision that these results will find application in stabilizing low-inertia grids through strategically placed virtual inertia units.
-As part of our future work, we consider the extension to more detailed system models and specifications {\tr as well as a comparison with the results in \cite{TSB-TL-DJH:15}.}
+As part of our future work, we consider the extension to more detailed system models and specifications as well as a comparison with the results in \cite{TSB-TL-DJH:15}.